e-picas/bash-utils/README.md

 -   handling of some common options with associated behaviors: *verbose*, *quiet*, *force*, *help*, *version* ...
 -   handling of errors with information about what throws it or where it was thrown
 -   some debugging information (enabled by default) with a *stack trace* in case of process or sub-processes errors
--   generation of an automatic *synopsis* of the script based on declared available options (short and longs, with or without arguments)
+-   generation of an automatic *synopsis* of the script based on declared available options (shorts and longs, with or without arguments)
 -   generation of help and version strings based on declared variables
 -   a set of commonly used functions about *strings*, *arrays* and *file system*